icopy-site/awesome/docs/awesome/awesome-webgl.md

 ### Articles

-> WebGL 2 articles and/or blog posts (https://github.com/sjfricke/awesome-webgl/blob/master/non-tutorials)
+> WebGL 2 articles and/or blog posts (non-tutorials)

 * [WebGL 2 What's New](https://webgl2fundamentals.org/webgl/lessons/webgl2-whats-new.html) - Look into the new features added in WebGL 2.
 * [What's Coming in WebGL 2.0](https://blog.tojicode.com/2013/09/whats-coming-in-webgl-20.html) - Look into the upcoming features of WebGL 2.